caarlos0/gophercon-2025/slides.md

 Isn't the world basically web apps now?

 - Power users/developers love them
-- Faster to make
+- Faster to make (vs Desktop app)
-- Novelty, aesthetics, nostalgia, "retro-futurism"
 - Resource usage / performance
+- Looks: novelty, aesthetics, nostalgia, "retro-futurism"

 ^ before starting with anything, i know i have to convince you to care, or at least be a little curious about all this. so here we go.